Global STEM Alliance Summit 2018

 Do I have to pay to attend?

 This is a free event.
-All attendees will be expected to cover the cost of their own travel and accommodations, with the exception of Junior Academy Challenge winners and 1000 Girls, 1000 futures Mentee of the Month winners.
+All attendees will be expected to cover the cost of their own travel and accommodations with the exception of 1000 Girls, 1000 futures Mentee of the Month winners and Junior Academy challenge winners from the following challenges: Sustainable Consumption, Big Data, Human-Wildlife Conflict, Future of Buildings and Cities.
 A guide to personal fundraising can be found under the Student Fundraising Tab.

 When will the Junior Academy Challenge winners be announced?